|Enrique's pages (V 20170614)|

-You can start by the simplest course, specially planned to teach the 500 more used Esperanto words.
+You can start by the simplest course, specially planned to teach the 500 more used Esperanto words, enough to reach fluency in a short time.
 By the end of 2014, I created web pages with this course for English and Spanish speakers:

 Zagreba Metodo: Description, some easy readers, and a number of aids.

 ZM English book, with sound.
 Listen while you read.

 ZM Libro en Español, con sonido.
 Escucha mientras lees.

 ZM 12 + 3 easy texts and 6 songs, with sound.
 Listen while you read.

 It has the text of the 12 lessons of the ZM plus tri chapters from the book: